 Dr. Madeline Deutsch specializes in providing primary care for gender and sexual minorities, including individuals from the transgender, nonbinary gender, gay, lesbian, bisexual and queer communities.
-She is the director of UCSF Transgender Care and specializes in managing gender-affirming hormone therapy.
+She is the director of UCSF Gender Affirming Health Program and specializes in managing gender-affirming hormone therapy.
 Other areas of interest include contraception management and working with patients who have more than one mental health condition.

 In addition, Deutsch has special interests in disease prevention, dietary and lifestyle approaches to improving health, and integrative medicine.
 She believes in collaborating with her patients, involving them in all aspects of their care, and individualizing both preventive measures and treatments.